Andrew Benintendi Player Props: White Sox vs. Rays

 Andrew Benintendi At The Plate

+- Benintendi leads Chicago in slugging percentage (.343) thanks to four extra-base hits.

+- In 82.4% of his 17 games this season, Benintendi has picked up at least one hit.
+He's also had six multi-hit games.

-- He has not gone deep in his 16 games this season.
+- He has not hit a home run in his 17 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.